-Bala Chambers is a multimedia journalist based in Buenos Aires, Argentina.
-As a journalist and researcher he has operated across the globe from Latin America, The Middle East and Europe.
+Bala Chambers is a journalist and researcher in Buenos Aires, Argentina.
+He has operated across the globe from Latin America, The Middle East and Europe.
 He covers politics, human rights, economics, environment, culture, & sport He is available for all live-reporting, multimedia work, interviews, analysis, voiceover and independent research.
 His work has been published in Al Jazeera English and TRT World, amongst others.
+He holds a Master's degree in Journalism.
+He speaks fluent Spanish.

 Youths in Argentina can vote as soon as they turn 16 and most are lean away from the economic right